-The IARFC wishes to assist the public in becoming acquainted with our investigation and complaint procedures while encouraging our members to maintain high ethical standards.
-These procedures provide for a thorough review and a decision as to whether there has been a violation of the IARFC Code of Ethics and if internal sanction is warranted.
+The IARFC wishes to assist the consumer in becoming acquainted with their investigation and complaint procedures while encouraging members to maintain high ethical standards.
+These procedures provide for a thorough review and a decision as to whether there has been a violation of the IARFC Code of Ethics and if internal sanctions are warranted.

 Ethics and Conduct Responsibilities

-When authorized to use the RFC and Registered Financial Consultant certification marks the professional agrees to abide by the IARFC Code of Ethics and to comply with the philosophy and mission of International Association of Registered Financial Consultants.
+When authorized to use the Registered Financial Associate (RFA®), Registered Financial Consultant (RFC®) designations, or Master Registered Financial Consultant (MRFC®) credential, the professional consultant agrees to abide by the IARFC Code of Ethics and to comply with the philosophy and mission of International Association of Registered Financial Consultants.

-For instance, disagreements about the size of a fee do not necessarily constitute unethical conduct.
-Unexpected declines in security values or the length of time it may take to respond to a client with a completed plan do not necessarily constitute unethical conduct.
+Declines in security values or the length of time it may take to respond to a client with a completed plan.

 P.O.
 Box 506